 - Drain the spaetzle in a colander.
 Give them a stir to keep them from clumping up.
 I forgot stir batch when I drained them.
 However, after I coated them with butter I gently fluffed them up with a fork and they came out fine.
 Do as I say, not as I do.

 - Turn the heat back on that melted butter and garlic.
-Stir in your spaetzle and give it a good stir to coat it with the buttery mixture.
-Stir in your herbs and season with salt and pepper to taste.
+Then stir in your spaetzle and give it a good stir to coat it with the buttery mixture.
+Finally, stir in your herbs and season with salt and pepper to taste.

 You can use spaetzle to replace rice, potato, or pasta as a side dish with almost any meal.
 Once you see just how fast it is to make, it’s truly difficult to accept boxed pasta.
 In fact, your family will love it!
 I bet you may even need to make a double sized batch like my mother always did!

 Use this recipe to impress your family or guests with this easy herbed side dish.
 You will love the flavor.
-Plus, it’s a great way to use some of those garden herbs!
+In addition, it’s a great way to use some of those garden herbs!

 Please feel free to share a photo of your spaetzle to our facebook page: http://www.facebook.com/diyhomegardenblog